 Voted a top ten book by VegNews Magazine, this is an absorbing insight as to how humans can so wholeheartedly devote ourselves to certain animals and then allow others to suffer needlessly, especially those slaughtered for our consumption.

-It's a really compelling and easy read and, also a gift a vegan could give to a non-vegan to help them understand why society remains stuck in the old paradigm of eating meat and dairy.
+It's a really compelling and easy read.
+It's also a gift a vegan could give to a non-vegan to help them understand why society remains stuck in the old paradigm of eating meat and dairy.

 19. Jonathan Balcombe: What a Fish Knows